Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Method

 \subsubsection{Priors on RDPs: random RDP}

-Our strategy of representing multi-dimensional functions using vectors will only pay off if the vectorization of $\om$ can result in efficient characterization of the data, thereby leading to stronger energy concentration under wavelet transforms.
+Our strategy of representing multi-dimensional functions using vectors will only pay off if the vectorization of $\om$ can result in an efficient characterization of the data, thereby leading to stronger energy concentration under wavelet transforms.
 For example, the RDP illustrated in \ref{fig:RDP} will lead to particularly efficient inference of the corresponding function.
-In general, the true optimal vectorization is unknown, and one shall rely on the data to learn the RDPs that induce ``good'' vectorizations.
-Next we shall achieve this in a hierarchical Bayesian approach, by placing a prior on the RDP.
+In general, the true optimal vectorization---or the corresponding RDP---is unknown, and one shall rely on the data to learn the RDPs that induce ``good'' vectorizations.

-Several priors on recursive partitions have been proposed in the literature.
-We consider the following generative prior on the RDP~\citep{wongandma:2010,ma:2013}, which will lead to very efficient posterior inference algorithms that scales linearly in $n$, the size of $\om$.
+We aim to achieve this in a hierarchical Bayesian approach by treating the RDP as a latent structure and placing a prior on the RDP.
+We consider the following prior on the RDP originally proposed in the context of density estimation~\citep{wongandma:2010,ma:2013}, which is specified in a node-specific fashion and leads to very efficient node-based posterior inference algorithms that scale linearly in $n$, the size of $\om$.